henrypoydar/couchrest-rails/README.md

                                    |-- <view_name>
                                        |-- map.js
                                        `-- reduce.js

 Push up your views via rake (`rake couchdb:views:push`) or within your code or console (`CouchRestRails::Views.push`).

+### Tests, specs and fixtures

+For testing or spec'ing, use these helpers to setup and teardown a test database with fixtures:

+    CouchRestRails::Tests.setup
+    CouchRestRails::Tests.teardown

+There are also some simple matchers you can can use to spec validations.
+See `spec/lib/matchers`.

+You can store fixtures as Yaml files in the following path pattern:

+    test/fixtures/couch/<database_name>/
+                           |-- first_fixtures.yml
+                           |-- some_more_fixtures.yml

+You can customize this path in an initializer or environment file:

+    CouchRestRails.fixtures_path = 'custom/path/to/your/fixtures'

+#### Rails integration unit testing

+Create fixture file by via rake (`rake couchdb:fixture:dump[<database_name>]`) or within your code or console (`CouchRestRails::Fixtures.dump[<database_name>]`).

+Add fixtures to rails test:

+    class RailsTest < Test::Unit::TestCase
+      couchdb_fixtures :<database_name>

+      ...
+    end

 ### Lucene